LinuxInLondon/draft-documents/privacy-policy.md

 ####Your Rights
 You may ask for a copy of the information we hold of you at any point.
 Contact details of organisers can be found in our Code of Conduct.

+####General
+Our failure to exercise or enforce any right or provision of these terms shall not constitute a waiver of such right or provision.